1666sApple/Bangla-NER/README.md

 #### Explanation for for each dependency in `requirements.txt`:

+1. **transformers**: Library by Hugging Face for NLP tasks, providing pre-trained models like BERT and GPT, useful for NER and POS tagging.

-1. **torch**: Deep learning framework (PyTorch) used for building and training neural network models, acting as the backend for models.
+2. **torch**: Deep learning framework (PyTorch) used for building and training neural network models, acting as the backend for models.

-2. **pandas**: Data manipulation and analysis library for handling structured data in dataframes, essential for dataset processing.
+3. **pandas**: Data manipulation and analysis library for handling structured data in dataframes, essential for dataset processing.

-3. **scikit-learn**: Machine learning library offering tools for data preprocessing and model evaluation, including utilities like LabelEncoder for encoding labels.
+4. **scikit-learn**: Machine learning library offering tools for data preprocessing and model evaluation, including utilities like LabelEncoder for encoding labels.

-4. **numpy**: Fundamental package for numerical computing in Python, supporting multi-dimensional arrays and mathematical operations.
+5. **numpy**: Fundamental package for numerical computing in Python, supporting multi-dimensional arrays and mathematical operations.

-5. **fastapi**: High-performance web framework for building APIs with Python 3.7+ based on type hints, useful for exposing models as REST APIs.
+6. **fastapi**: High-performance web framework for building APIs with Python 3.7+ based on type hints, useful for exposing models as REST APIs.

-6. **uvicorn**: ASGI server implementation for serving FastAPI applications, enabling asynchronous web request handling.
+7. **uvicorn**: ASGI server implementation for serving FastAPI applications, enabling asynchronous web request handling.

-7. **Jinja2**: Templating engine for Python used by web frameworks like Flask to dynamically render HTML templates.
+8. **Jinja2**: Templating engine for Python used by web frameworks like Flask to dynamically render HTML templates.

-8. **pickle**: Standard Python library for serializing and deserializing Python objects, useful for saving models and data structures.
+9. **pickle**: Standard Python library for serializing and deserializing Python objects, useful for saving models and data structures.
 Typically not listed in requirements.txt as it's part of the standard library.

-9. **pydantic**: Data validation and settings management library using Python type annotations, used by FastAPI to validate and manage data structures.
+10. **pydantic**: Data validation and settings management library using Python type annotations, used by FastAPI to validate and manage data structures.

 ## Usage